 Our crowdfunding projects

-By delivering solutions for crowdfunding companies and fintech, we’ve gained solid knowledge of how the whole industry works.
+By providing FinTech development services to crowdfunding companies, we’ve gained solid knowledge of how the whole industry works.

 While investment banks get their money from high-profile companies and individuals, crowdfunding platform owners deal with smaller clients.